cylc/cylc-admin/docs/meetings/vc-8-oct-2019-agenda.md

 ## Packaging - 5 min - SB and BK

-- cylc-8.0a1 full-system available from kinow channel
+- cylc-8.0a1 full-system available via conda from kinow channel
 - cylc-flow-8.0a1 now available from conda-forge
 - what remains to be done on conda-forge? (and ETA?)

-## Graph View - 10 min - MR
+## UI Graph View - 10 min - MR

 Update on:
 - Cytoscape vs D3 etc